Western Alliance – we are what we do

 Health professionals and researchers alike are welcome to drop in to discuss their research ideas and projects – whether to get a professional perspective on the feasibility of an idea, or advice about research methodologies, how to apply for research funding or ethics approval, or where to start when planning a research project.

 We also provide assistance in linking health professionals, clinician–researchers and academic researchers who are looking for collaborators with complementary expertise and experience.
-To find out when I’ll next be visiting your area, contact me by phone or email (details below).
+To find out when I’ll next be visiting your area, contact us by phone or email (details below).

 4. We like to share.

 The Annual Symposium is an event not to be missed!
 Our biggest regional meeting of the year, the Symposium provides an opportunity to showcase and learn about health and medical research in our region, as well as to network and socialise in person with colleagues who are usually at the other end of a phone or email.
 Although some aspects of the day follow the format of a scientific conference, it’s not strictly a formal academic event, which makes it a welcoming venue for new and emerging researchers to test their ideas with a poster or short oral presentation.
-Our Third Annual Symposium will be held in Warrnambool on 9 September.

 5. We are exploring new frontiers.